tonnylitao/ContactsApp/swift.md

 ```

-#### use @autoclosure to wrap expression which doesn't need to be caculated in release environment
+#### Use @autoclosure to wrap expression which doesn't need to be caculated in release environment

 ```swift
 func print(_ item: @autoclosure () -> Any) {